Tudor44/fattura-elettronica/README.md

 --------
 I think that the process of digitization of document management is important for all size of organizations and any grade.
-My primer experience with the sphere of document management sphere begin with Italian E-Invoice.
+My primer experience with the sphere of document management begin with Italian E-Invoice.

 #### Updated with latest version of ADE (Agenzia delle Entrate) specifications (1.7).